veronicachelu/meta-learning/meta_mdp/Readme.md

         $ python run_baseline.py

-*   To run an intelligent agent which knows the goal location and takes the minimum manhatan distance to the goal, run:
+*   To run an intelligent agent which knows the goal location and takes the minimum manhattan distance to the goal, run:

         $ python run_intelligent.py